fistasolutions/postgresql-backup-tool/README.md

 ## Features

 - Export PostgreSQL database schema and data to a `.sql` file.
+- Export specific table data to a `.sql` file.
+- List all tables in the database with separation of user tables and system tables.
 - Import `.sql` file into a PostgreSQL database.
 - Set the PostgreSQL connection string dynamically via API.
+- **NEW**: Smart system table detection and validation to prevent export of problematic data.
+- **NEW**: Enhanced data formatting for PostgreSQL-specific data types.
+- **NEW**: Improved error handling for system tables like `pg_user_mapping`, `pg_proc`, etc.

 ## Prerequisites